Dynaco: Products

 Today, Dynaco is best remembered for its highly regarded vacuum tube stereo amplifier, the Stereo 70 (ST 70).
 Introduced in 1959, the ST 70 was available as a kit (Dynakit) intended for assembly by the purchaser or as a complete factory-wired unit.
 The ST 70 used four EL34 output tubes, one GZ34/5AR4 rectifier tube, two 7199 input (driver) tubes, two output transformers, one power transformer, and a preassembled printed circuit board (PCB) containing the driver circuit.
 It produced 35 watts per channel.
 The driver circuit had a single 7199 pentode/triode tube per channel and used the driver tube to handle both voltage amplification and phase splitting.
 The output transformers are an ultralinear design, whereby part of the primary winding is fed back to the output tube's screen grid.
 This design reduced distortion and improved audio quality.

+The Dynaco ST-70, introduced in 1959, is a vacuum tube stereo power amplifier widely regarded as a significant achievement in audio engineering for its high performance-to-cost ratio.
+Designed by David Hafler and Ed Laurent, the amplifier utilized an efficient circuit topology that allowed for high-quality sound reproduction at a price point accessible to the mass market.

-A masterpiece of efficient circuit design, the ST 70 provided reliable, high-quality audio amplification at an affordable price.
-The popularity of the ST 70 contributed more than any other single product to continuing consumer interest in tube-based stereo amplifiers at a time of increasing market dominance by solid state audio products.
-Because of its excellent value for cost, Dynaco tube amplifiers were often referred to as "the poor man's McIntosh."
-More than 350,000 ST-70 amplifiers had been sold when production finally ceased, making the ST 70 the most popular tube power amplifier ever made.
+During a period when the audio industry was transitioning toward solid-state technology, the ST-70 sustained consumer interest in tube-based amplification; due to its exceptional value and build quality, the unit was frequently referred to in the industry as "the poor man's McIntosh."
+With over 350,000 units sold by the time production concluded, it remains the most commercially successful vacuum tube power amplifier in history.

 A smaller tube amplifier, the 17.5wpc Stereo 35, was introduced in 1963, and was followed the next year by the SCA 35, the company's first integrated (preamp + power amp) tube amplifier.
 In 1992, an updated version of the Stereo 70, the Stereo 70 II, was produced by Sound Valves for Panor Corporation.
 Even today, upgraded components, rebuilding kits, and complete tube amplifiers using the basic Stereo 70 design are still in production, and the ST 70 has inspired numerous other amplifier designs, such as Ars-Sonum's Filarmonia SE.
 Dynaco continued to build both mono and stereo amplifiers until 1977.